 46th Annual Small Fry International Basketball tournament

-The Paradise Showdown's defending champs, Chicago’s Marquette Best, once again took First Place, remaining undefeated in the six-team round robin event held this weekend at Ivanna Eudora Kean.
-The Virgin Islands Jaguars took Second Place.
-Other participating teams included St. Croix's Positive Guidance, and Toa Baja, Caguas Libac, and CIAPR from Puerto Rico.
+The Paradise Showdown's defending champs, Chicago’s Marquette Best, once again took First Place, remaining undefeated throughout the tournament held this weekend at the Ivanna Eudora Kean High School.
+The V.I.
+Jaguars took second place.
+Other participating teams included the Positive Guidance Basketball Team, the Toa Baja Basketball Team, Caguas Libac Basketball Team, and CIAPR Basketball Team.

-The VI Jaguars charged the boards and applied a staunch defense to Puerto Rico's highest ranked team, Toa Baja.
-Forced turnovers and hot three-point shootings by Chicago's Best contributed to their victory over the Virgin Island's Jaguars.
+The V.I.
+Jaguars charged the boards and applied a staunch defense to Puerto Rico's highest ranked team, Toa Baja.
+Forced turnovers and hot three-point shootings by Chicago's Best contributed to their victory over the V.I.
+Jaguars.
 The Chicago team was led by Nick Owens' who took command of the floor, assists, and scoring.
 He was named the tournament's MVP for his outstanding performance.

 2014 Puerto Rico Invitational January 14, 2014